Yeha Guesthouse: A Budget Stay In Jeju Island South Korea

 The Common Area

-The wifi connection is really good at Yeha Guesthouse.
-I could use it in my room and in the common room.
+The wifi connection is good at Yeha Guesthouse.
+I could use it in my room and the common room.

 10 Things I love about Yeha Guesthouse

 - Easy to communicate – You can ask at Q&A part on its website and get a reply fast